 If you thought dogs, irrespective of their breed, are all nice and fun, think again.
 Most people assume that getting a dog as a pet is going to be all fun and joy but they forget that dogs have their special needs and require attention and care.
 Bringing up a dog is almost like bringing up a baby.
 While they are arguably the most intelligent and loving pets to have and are extremely loyal and sensitive to their owners, they also are dependent on their owners for both love and comfort as well as material resources for their well being.
 Different breeds of dogs have different temperaments and also different special requirements.
 While choosing your pet, you must pick based on not just which dog looks the cutest to you, but more importantly which dog breed is best suited to your lifestyle.
 Deciding to take in a dog as a pet is a big commitment and you must be certain you will be able to handle the responsibility.
 This is not to say that any of these breeds are ‘bad’.
-They can just be difficult to take care of under usual circumstances or be unsuitable as house pets.
+They can just be difficult to take care of under usual circumstances or be unsuitable as house pets and should be avoided at all costs.
 Here is a list of ten dog breeds you should avoid adopting as a pet, unless you are absolutely sure you want them.

 10 Dog Breeds to Avoid